Dormer Addition Cost Calculator quickly estimates how much it costs to build a shed dormer on your roof or unused attic.

 Many homeowners avoid putting in a shed dormer, because it is often perceived as an ugly structure that ruins the curb appeal of the house.
 Unfortunately, there is some truth to this.
 A poorly designed and positioned dormer can indeed look like an eye sore on the roof.

 However, if you plan everything correctly, a dormer can actually enhance the beauty and functionality of your home.
 Consider the following design tips:

 – The shed dormer should look like its a section of the main roof.
 Build it with just enough space for windows and headroom to avoid having an oversized, protruding structure.

 – Ideally, the structure should spring from a line that is below the primary roof ridge.

 – The roof slope of your dormer should be minimum 4-in-12.
 If its flatter, the wall of the dormer will appear disproportionately tall, creating a highly unbalanced design.

-– It is best to avoid building something than runs the whole length of the house.
-These types of additions look strange, because they are mistaken for being the main roof.
+– It is best to avoid building an oversized dormer than runs the whole length of the house.
+These types of dormer additions look strange, because they are often mistaken for being the main roof.
 Instead, nest the dormer within the eaves of the main roof, so it clearly looks like a subordinate structure.

 – Contact 3-4 local pros to get free estimates and design suggestions.
 This way you will be able to choose the best price and a contractor who you feel comfortable entrusting such a huge project.